natalieytan/natalie-portfolio/readme.md

 With the colour palettes I experimented with, the base colours of a black-ish text (#B2B2B2) on a light background (#FFFFFF / #F2F2F2) remained a constant.
 I then experimented combining them with colours found within some of the the landscape photos.

-I was drawn to lovely shade olive-green, which in combination with my base colours, made for a decent monochromatic color scheme.
+I was drawn to a lovely shade olive-green, which in combination with my base colours, made for a decent monochromatic color scheme.

 ![Colors](/assets/readme-img/colors.jpg "Colors")

 ### Inspiration
 In searching for landscape pictures on pintrest, I was fortunate to have thumbnails of websites which had a similar feel to my mood, appear on my feed.
-These images served as inspiration as they demonstrated how a subtle colour scheme could be used to great effect.
+These images served as inspiration, as they demonstrated how a subtle colour scheme could be used to great effect.

 Some common themes of these layouts included their excellent use of whitespacing and subtle notes of grey to break up sections.
 I sought to incooperate these simple, yet tasteful techniques into my design.

 ![Inspiration](/assets/readme-img/inspiration.png "Inspiration")

 ### Wireframe
 I created my wireframes using figma.
-In prioritising the content and mobile views, I quickly realised the content I had drafted was far too verbose, and worked to summarize the information, and group them into categories which made sense.
+In prioritising the content and mobile views, I quickly realised the content I had drafted was far too verbose, and worked hard to summarize the information, and group them into categories which made sense.

-Using figma, I was also able to trial a few diffferent ways of breaking up the content, before settling on my final iteration of the design.
+Using figma, I was also able to trial a few diffferent ways of presenting the content, before settling on my final iteration of the design.

 [Full Figma Link](https://www.figma.com/file/PX5YbCKWPLwc8yxDqeYlEb2V/Natalie's-Portfolio-Project)